adrienabbey/ceg4324-example-code/chapter6-notes.md

 	- The sum of the first FA goes into a series of registers.
 Each clock cycle has the result saved into the next register in series.
 	- Each additional FA has one additional register on the input, and one less register on the output.
 - The input values can change each clock cycle, using registers to remember previous inputs and the final sum in sequence.
+	- Think of the registers as a way to "stagger" inputs.
+By staggering inputs, we can layer inputs on top of each other, allowing to keep every FA active so long as we have enough inputs to sum together.
+	- Outputs are likewise staggered with registers.
+The final sum is only available after the most significant bit's FA finishes.
 - **This allows for the RCA to "ripple" through *multiple* input values without having to wait for the entire sum to finish before starting the next.**

 ## Pipeline VHDL Example Code